subhankarktw/gitworkshop/Readme.txt

-This is our git workshop.
+This is our git workshop which teach us to make directory and add file to git and how to commit.
+Then we learn how push file in global repo and how to request pull in differnet branches.